- Content guidelines for submission type

 Research manuscripts should investigate an original idea or set of ideas or circumstance, and may be empirical, critical, or theoretical in nature.
 Critical essays should analyze and contribute an interpretation or analytical perspective, or new theme or concept to a theory or body of work, and may address a collection of published scholarship, and should avoid description or summary of research.
 A manuscript should move toward new directions in LIS/MARA work by critically analyzing the research.

-Manuscripts may be up to 3000-7000 words in length, excluding reference, tables, figures, and any appendices.
+- Manuscripts should be between 3000 and 7000 words in length, excluding reference page, tables, figures, and any appendices.

-- The item’s core question or problem statement, contextualized against the previous core question or problem statement
+- The manuscript’s core question or problem statement, contextualized against the previous core question or problem statement

 - A summary of findings